au-williams/docker-discord-bot/readme.md

 $ node index.js deploy
 ```

+> [!WARNING]
-⚠️ **Discord API requires a deployment each time a command is created or changed for it to update!** ⚠️
+> Discord API requires a deployment each time a command is created or changed for it to update!